Shanghai Metro Museum

-Opened in 2014, the Shanghai Metro Museum (上海地铁博物馆 (Shànghǎi dìtiě bówù guǎn)) is a museum about the Shanghai Metro, located near the Ziteng Road Station of a branch of the Shanghai Metro Line 10.
+Shanghai Metro Museum (上海地铁博物馆 (Shànghǎi dìtiě bówù guǎn)) is a transport museum about the Shanghai Metro, located near the Ziteng Road Station of a branch of the Shanghai Metro Line 10.
 The museum consists of 3,000 square meters.
 There are simulators, dioramas, and a 5D cinema.
-It has been proclaimed that the second part of the museum is under construction and will include items such as the subway parking lot, and control center.
-It is China's only professional metro museum.
+As a part of Shanghai Mixc TOD project, the museum is completed with Wuzhong Road Depot and OCC of Line 10.
+It is China's first metro museum.

+From February to July 2026, the museum underwent a major refurbishment and added two additional rolling stock full-size mock-ups, 21A01 and 22A01.
+A partial-scrapped 01A01 car (94071) is preserved at outside of the museum since the refurbishment.

 The simulator in the Shanghai Metro museum.

 Exhibits

 The major exhibits in the museum are the metro simulator, dioramas, the walk through a mock-up subway tunnel, and a 5D cinema.
 There are over sixty items in the museum.
 The museum is currently collecting items from the public to expand its collection.
 In this way, the museum will find a better way of introducing the Shanghai Metro.
 The exhibits showcase the metro's past, present, and future.